-Dutch books.
-Dutch fiction.
-Dutch literature.
-Is there such thing as a Dutch literary soul?
-What can we learn about Dutch identity from the pages written by the people of this little strip of land?
+Dutch books, fiction, literature, whatever you want to call it, there is such thing as a Dutch literary soul.
+But what can we learn about Dutch identity from the pages written by the people of this little strip of land?

-Do Jip en Janneke provide sweet relief for when a native is nursing a broken heart?
-What do the Dutch read for pleasure — the korting-filled pages of a local supermarket brochure?
-They are undoubtedly practical here, but do they have a catalogue of hopelessly romantic Dutch writers to call upon when necessary?
+Does Jip or Janneke provide sweet relief when a native is nursing a broken heart?
+What do the Dutch read for pleasure — the korting (filled pages of a local supermarket brochure)?
+They are known for being practical, but is there a catalogue of hopelessly romantic Dutch writers to call upon when necessary?

-It came to my attention that, despite a strong love of books, I know very little about Dutch literature.
-Having previously lived in the UK and Italy — two countries that are aware and incredibly proud of their literary heritages — I am used to literature being present in the very fabric of society.
-Perhaps it is a mere (unfortunate) coincidence, but I haven’t felt that here.
+It came to my attention that, despite a strong love of literature, I know very little about Dutch fiction.
+Having lived in the UK and Italy — two countries that are aware and incredibly proud of their literary heritages — I am used to literature being present in the very fabric of society.
+Perhaps it is a mere (and unfortunate) coincidence, but I haven’t felt that reverence here.

-I’ve decided it’s time to begin a Dutch literary journey to better understand this country, a journey that I would like to share with you.
+I’ve decided it’s time to begin a literary journey to better understand the Netherlands, a journey that I would like to share with you.
 Moreover, if you are a book aficionado and have already started your own venture into Dutch literature, then your thoughts and suggestions would be greatly appreciated.

 “Books are humanity in print”

-What can we realistically learn about the Dutch from works of fiction?
+What can we really learn about the Dutch from works of fiction?

-Barbara W. Tuchman once wrote that “books are humanity in print”, and this is a concept that has inspired my current approach to understanding Dutch identity.
-No matter how far-fetched the storyline, human experience is to be found within the pages of Dutch literature.
+Barbara W. Tuchman once wrote that “books are humanity in print”, and this is a concept that has inspired my current approach to understand Dutch identity.
+No matter how far-fetched the storyline, human experience is can be found within the pages of Dutch literature.

 “At one time or another literature has been thought to reflect economics, family relationships, climate and landscapes, attitudes, morals, races, social classes, political events, wars, religion, and many other more detailed aspects of environment and social life.’’

-Once these reflections become clearer, a step further is to then ask: what should we make of these Dutch “National Treasures”?
+Once these reflections have been identified, we can go a step further is to ask: what should we make of these Dutch “National Treasures”?
 What printed humanity do they hold closest to their hearts, and are most proud of?
 Better still: what do their choices say about them?

 Mind your language

 There is, however, an elephant in the room: the Dutch language.
+Many classics are written in an antiquated version of Dutch.
 Joost Zwagerman, in an introduction to a collection of translated Dutch short stories, lamented that: